 In addition to the Powys Society’s own Collection there are a number of other literary archives containing primary documents by the Powyses dispersed among both UK and USA institutions and university libraries.
 This list compiled by Chris Thomas incorporates details of collections in North America, first printed in The Powys Newsletter, 1970 and 1971, published by Colgate University, and now updated with website addresses.
-Visitors to the Powys Society’s website are invited to submit information about other collections not included here or make suggestions for improvements to this webliography and send this to the Hon Secretary, Chris Thomas.
-Please also let us know if you discover any broken links.
+Visitors to the Powys Society’s website are invited to submit information about other collections not included here or make suggestions for improvements to this webliography (including broken links!).

 National Archives https://discovery.nationalarchives.gov.uk.